hypar-io/aecSpace/README.md

 # aecSpace 0.7 | 2018.06.22
-Python classes useful for creating and editing volumes indicating building spaces and other simple AEC objects.
+Python classes for creating and editing volumes indicating building spaces and other simple AEC objects.

 # 0.7 Version Notes